‘Not time to panic’ – Harry Kane leaps to defence of Gareth Southgate as England fans turn on boss after Hungary shocker - NewsBreak

 ‘Not time to panic’ – Harry Kane leaps to defence of Gareth Southgate as England fans turn on boss after Hungary shocker

-HARRY KANE insists England's heaviest home defeat since 1928 is 'not the time to panic' as fans turned on Gareth Southgate after Hungary won 4-0.
+HARRY KANE claims England's worst home loss since 1928 is "not the time to panic" as fans turned on Gareth Southgate after Hungary's 4-0 win.

 Supporters grew restless as Roland Sallai struck two sharp finishes for Hungary.

-The jeering soared as Zsolt Nagy and Daniel Gadzag grabbed late breakaway goals, either side of Three Lions centre-back John Stones being sent off for two bookings.
+That jeering soared as Zsolt Nagy and Daniel Gadzag hit late breakaway goals, while Three Lions centre-back John Stones saw red for two bookings.

-And after fans booed Southgate's men on the final whistle, striker Kane suggested he was unhappy that Southgate's future was even being discussed.
+And after boos rang round Molineux at the final whistle, striker Kane insisted he was unhappy that Southgate's future was even up for debate.

 "Gareth has been a key part of transforming this England team to one of the most successful sides we have had in the past 50 years.